elidickinson/shot-power-scraper/EXTENSIONS.md

 ## Extensions

-- **shot-scraper-ad-blocker**: Blocks advertisements using AdGuard Base filter lists
+- **shot-power-scraper-ad-blocker**: Blocks advertisements using AdGuard Base filter lists
-- **shot-scraper-popup-blocker**: Blocks cookie notices, popups, and newsletter prompts using specialized filter lists
+- **shot-power-scraper-popup-blocker**: Blocks cookie notices, popups, and newsletter prompts using specialized filter lists
 - **bypass-paywalls-chrome-clean-master**: Third-party extension for bypassing paywalls (automatically downloaded)

 All extensions can be loaded simultaneously for comprehensive blocking.